There are a variety of reasons why businesses or consultants may choose to operate via a limited company.

 The Employment Allowance

-First introduced in April 2014, the EA will refund any contributions your company pays on any salary over £8,060.
-However, not all companies re entitled to claim the employment allowance.
+First introduced in April 2014, the EA will refund any employers’ NI contributions your company pays during the tax year.
+However, not all companies are entitled to claim the employment allowance.

 Eligibility for the Employment Allowance